Last updated on November 5, 2022

 My antique wish list has always contained the name Longines.
 Perhaps, it is not as recognisable as Rolex, but it is one of those horological brands with a long and illustrious history.
 This antique silver Longines pocket watch was originally retailed by Camerer Kuss & Co, London.
 I was very fortunate to find this watch, which I purchased a week ago.
 It is sitting, loudly ticking, on my desk as I type.

 Camerer Kuss & Co

-Camerer Kuss & Co were well known London watch and clock retailers.
+Camerer Kuss & Co were a well known London watch and clock retailer.
 The company survived in some form up until 2002.
 There are dozens, if not hundreds, of Camerer & Kuss timepieces for sale online.
 Despite such a presence, the history of the company is sketchy at best.
 I couldn’t find a single definitive online source for the company history.
 Additionally, many of the brief outlines I discovered were contradictory.
 Therefore this is going to be a composite sketch of what I think is the history of Camerer Kuss & Co.
-From what I read online, the company is very well respected and their timepieces are considered to be good quality.
+From what I read online, the company is very well respected and their timepieces are considered to be of good quality.

 In the 1780s the Camerer and Kuss families were farmers in the Black Forest in Germany.
 They joined forces and began watchmaking as part of the local cottage industry.
 At some point around 1788 at least one member of each family emigrated to London and formed Camerer Kuss & Co.
 Although, promoting themselves as watch and clockmakers, they would simply have been purchasing the movements and assembling the watches with their own brand.